lmcsheff81/ecg-demo/readme.md

 - Added Chart.Js to render ECG
 - Added mocked patient Banner and patient object
 - Implemented Context API / Provider and hooks to demonstrate - returns patient data (static) from API
-- Used React Functional Components
+- Used React Functional Components - created multiple reusable components
 - Used TypeScript throughout application
 - Added Jest Tests (2 Test Suites and 5 tests) to demonstrate
 - Used Vite
-- Added Material UI / Tailwind and Emotion styled components to demonstrate the dofferent approaches available in thes demo app
+- Added Material UI / Tailwind and Emotion styled components to demonstrate the different approaches available in the demo app
 - Created child components in a reusable way throughout

 ## Installation and Usage